pavel-2020/devextreme-documentation/concepts/05 Widgets/zz Common/15 Advanced/40 3rd-Party Frameworks Integration API/30 Advanced Configuration.md

      - **deep** - Specifies whether the watcher uses deep or shallow comparison.

- - The method should return a function that is called when watchers related to the widget are deleted.
+ - The method should return a function that is called when watchers related to the UI component are deleted.

 - **templates**

- This field holds a map of the templates that are added when the widget is initialized.
+ This field holds a map of the templates that are added when the UI component is initialized.
 Item keys should correspond to template names.
 Item values should be objects that contain render functions.

         templates: {
             itemTemplate: {